 American Bullies have grown in popularity in the last decade following the United Kennel Club recognition in 2013.
 The breed is a cross between American Pitbull Terriers and American Staffordshire Terriers and is renowned for its muscular build combined with loyal and friendly temperaments.

-Although the breed is primarily considered healthy, some common American Bully health issues must be considered.
+Although the breed is primarily considered healthy, if you’re considering adopting one, you need to consider some common American Bully health issues.

-We will explore these health issues in this article and briefly outline the available types of American Bully.
+We will explore these health issues and briefly outline the available types of American Bully.

 Types of American Bully

-Although all leading kennel clubs do not recognize the American Bully, the American Bully Kennel Club (AKBC) was set up to create a legitimate authority that standardizes breeding practices.
+Although all leading kennel clubs do not recognize the American Bully as a dog breed, the American Bully Kennel Club (AKBC) was set up to create a legitimate authority that standardizes breeding practices in the United States.

 The AKBC currently recognizes five American Bully types, briefly described below.